Astera-Finance/astera/tests/echidna/README.md

 216. 🚚
 217. ❌ (fix lastLiquidityIndex and lastBorrowIndex) The `liquidityIndex` should monotonically increase when there's total debt.
 218. ❌ (fix lastLiquidityIndex and lastBorrowIndex) The `variableBorrowIndex` should monotonically increase when there's total debt.
-219. ❌ (L-01) A user with debt should have at least an aToken balance `setUsingAsCollateral`.
+219. ✅(L-01) A user with debt should have at least an aToken balance `setUsingAsCollateral`.
-220. ❌ If all debt is repaid, all `aToken` holders should be able to claim their collateral.
+220. 🚚
-221. ❌ If all users withdraw their liquidity, there must not be aTokens supply left.
+221. 🚚
 222. ✅ Integrity of Deposit Cap - aToken supply should never exceed the cap.
 223. ✅ `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
 224. ✅ `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.